Commuters on a railway platform as a train arrives

 #3 Wymondham

-Wymondham sits 8 miles south-west of Norwich with a direct 12-minute train into the city.
+Wymondham sits around 12 miles south-west of Norwich with a direct 12-minute train into the city.
 For Cambridge commuters or anyone who works primarily in Norwich, this is a strong option.
-You get a genuine market town with an abbey, good schools, and lower house prices than the city, while Norwich is genuinely just around the corner for connecting services.
+You get a genuine market town with an abbey, good schools, and lower house prices than the city, while Norwich is just around the corner for connecting services.
 The annual Norwich season ticket is around £1,800.
 A solid choice if you are working in Norwich or want to connect through for longer journeys.

 #4 Attleborough